Obama to find ally on justice in first meeting with Pope Francis

 The White House said Obama wanted to discuss "pressing global challenges such as lack of economic mobility and opportunity," adding that the pope's voice was "a crucial one as we look around the world at areas of conflict, religious persecution, and poverty".

-"The President, I think like many people around the world, has been inspired by the first year that Pope Francis has had, by the way in which he has motivated people around the world, by his message of inclusion, of equality, which has deep meaning for people ... of the Catholic faith, but (also for) people of different faiths all over the world," said Ben Rhodes, White House deputy national security adviser.

-Catholics were also an important constituency for Obama's re-election and they are a key group for Democrats in November's midterm elections.
+Catholics were also an important constituency for his re-election and remain a key group for Democrats, who are hoping to hold on to the U.S. Senate in November's midterm elections.

-When Obama met then-pope Benedict in 2009, the pope raised abortion, a sensitive issue for many U.S. Catholics as the Church considers abortion a grievous sin.
+When Obama met then-pope Benedict in 2009, Benedict raised abortion, a touchstone issue for many U.S. Catholics as the Church considers abortion a grievous sin.
 Obama promised to do everything he could to reduce the number of abortions.

-U.S. Church officials want Pope Francis to visit the United States for a meeting of Catholic families in Philadelphia in 2015, and Obama may extend an open invitation, a U.S. Church official said.
+U.S. Church officials want the pope to visit the United States for a meeting of Catholic families in Philadelphia in 2015, and Obama may extend an open invitation, a U.S. Church official said.

-Obama, a Christian, has kept his religion a mostly private affair, rarely attending church in Washington, D.C., since his election in 2008.
+Obama, a Christian who has attended African-American churches in the past, has kept his religion a mostly private affair, rarely attending church in Washington since his election in 2008.
 He receives daily "devotional messages" from an informal spiritual adviser, mostly based on Scripture.

-(Reporting by Philip Pullella; Additional reporting by Jeff Mason and Steve Holland travelling with the president; Editing by Kevin Liffey, Toni Reinhold)
+(Additional reporting by Jeff Mason, travelling with the president; writing by Philip Pullella; Editing by Kevin Liffey)